Morgan Stewart Is Pregnant, Expecting Her First Child With Jordan McGraw - E! Online

 Morgan Stewart is pregnant!

 The Daily Pop and Nightly Pop co-host announced she and fiancé Jordan McGraw are expecting their first child together.
 Morgan took to Instagram on Monday, Aug.
-10 with a must-see video of the couple's gender reveal celebration.
+10 with a must-see video revealing the sex of their baby.

 Spoiler alert: It's a girl!

-"You gaslighted me a little bit, talking about how I'm going to be a long-term girlfriend.
-Obviously [I] did not respond well to that and got a little bit upset," the mom-to-be teased.
+"You gaslighted me a little bit," the mom-to-be teased, "talking about how I'm going to be a long-term girlfriend.
+Obviously [I] did not respond well to that and got a little bit upset.

 Morgan added, "Then he came back, he said, 'Let's change that.
 Will you stop being my girlfriend?' and got on one knee.
 And then he opened the box, and I was like, '100 percent I'm saying yes, regardless if I like you.'"

-The couple's love story began back in their high school days, however their paths crossed earlier this year.
+The couple's love story began back in their high school days, however their paths crossed once again earlier this year.
 The rest, as they say, is history!

+Watch Morgan and Jordan find out the sex of their little one in the video above!
+Fans can hear more about Morgan's journey to motherhood when she spills all the exclusive details on Tuesday's episode of Daily Pop at 12:30 p.m.